 To gain the most productive captive finch breeding seasons, we find that separating the sexes upon completion of breeding increases our success.
-Before one can fully understand the importance of separating the sexes, we much first understand WHY we separate them.
+Before one can fully understand the importance of separating the sexes, we must first understand WHY we separate them.

 In the wild, a bird's cycle is driven by light, heat & nutrition.
 They don’t need to be separated because the quality of the nutrition changes during each season and naturally sends them into their next cycle.
 Parents, chicks & juveniles move through their cycles depending on what nutrition is available at the time – the food moves them.